spheras/desktopfolder/README.md

 See the [Contributing page](https://github.com/spheras/desktopfolder/wiki/Contributing) on the wiki.

 ## Building and Installing
-Important!
+Important!!
 This version only works correctly with GTK library >=3.22

 You'll need the following dependencies to build: